DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-06-06-studio-update-june.md

 <iframe class="img-fluid post-video w-100" src="https://www.youtube.com/embed/ORu9Vv620r0"></iframe>

-It was quite a journey to get here, but it’s finally done.
-Do note, this is an early alpha trailer and is still a bit rough around the edges.
+It was quite a journey to get here, but it’s finally done. *Do note*, this is an early alpha trailer and is still a bit rough around the edges.
 We have a proper trailer planned later down the development pipeline but would love to get your feedback on this now.

-(Feel free to spam and yell at me on <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Discord</a>)
+(Feel free to spam and yell your thoughts at me on <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Discord</a>)

 I think that as creatives, we obsess over showing things to the public when we think they are "ready"—but whether or not we ever get to that point is to be debated.
 Perhaps I’m glad that our dearly beloved Steam pushed us out of our comfort zone for this one.